 Jennings and Uncle Merl decided they could make money hauling gravel, so they bought a couple of gravel trucks, using the Goff house as collateral.
 Unfortunately, as the Depression deepened, they couldn’t make payments on the trucks and buy gas, so they had to sell the trucks.

 But they couldn’t save the house.

 Move to Omaha

-Clarence Goff, another brother, owned a heating company in Omaha.
+Clarence Goff, another brother, owned a heating company in Omaha, Nebraska.
 He offered Jennings a job.
 The spring of Merrill’s sixth grade year, the five of them–Grandmother, Uncle Merl, and Jennings with Maxine and Merrill–moved to Omaha, finding a furnished house across the street west of Hanscom Park.

 Two years later, in 1937, Jennings remarried.
 He had met Bernadine Paxson when she taught school in Dexter.
 Merrill and Maxine now had a stepmother.
 Their Grandma Sauvago died in Iowa the same summer.
 Then two years later a baby step-brother joined their family.